Andrei-Bursuc/Database-Project/Clinical and Health Ophthalmology Databases.md

 **- where**<br /> Display all the data of doctors employed starting from the year 2015." <br />
  select * from medici where year(data_angajare) >= 2015;<br />

- Sa se afiseze denumirea si descrierea medicamentelor care au pretul cuprins intre 30 si 60 de lei<br />
+Display the name and description of medications that have a price between 30 and 60 lei."<br />
  select denumire, descriere from medicamente where pret between 30 and 60;

-**- AND**<br> Sa se selecteze toti medicii care au aceeasi specializare cu cea a medicului Apavaloaie Cornel, dar in afara de acesta select * from medici where specializare = (select specializare from medici where nume = 'Apavaloaie' and prenume = 'Cornel') and nume!='Apavaloaie' and prenume != 'Cornel';
+**- AND**<br> Select all doctors who have the same specialization as Dr. Apăvăloaie Cornel, except for him. select * from medici where specializare = (select specializare from medici where nume = 'Apavaloaie' and prenume = 'Cornel') and nume!='Apavaloaie' and prenume != 'Cornel';

+**- OR**<br>Display all patients who were born before 1990 or after 2000
-**- OR**<br>Sa se afiseze toti pacientii care au data nasterii pana in anul 1990 sau incepand cu anul 2000. select * from pacienti where year(data_nasterii) <= 1990 OR year(data_nasterii) >= 2000;
+ select * from pacienti where year(data_nasterii) <= 1990 OR year(data_nasterii) >= 2000;